Motorcyclists and passengers In Nevada are required to wear helmets that meet standards set by the U.S. Department of

 See The Nevada Commission on Off-Highway Vehicles.
-Nevada's program to register OHVs began July 1, 2012.
+Most OHVs 1976 and newer must be registered.

 Any motorized vehicle which does not have the normal safety equipment such as lights and mirrors or is not built to federal vehicle standards is an off-highway vehicle and is restricted to off-highway use only.
 This includes all-terrain vehicles, pocket bikes, motorized scooters and snowmobiles, but does not include converted two-wheeled motorcycles.

 If a vehicle was manufactured and designated for “off-road” or “non-road” use only, it may not be driven on most Nevada public streets or highways even if it has safety equipment.
 The designation for off-highway use is usually indicated in ownership documents, the owners manual or by a U.S. DOT label attached to the frame of the vehicle.

 There are no driver license or minimum age requirements for OHVs operated off-highway.
 City and county governments may designate small portions of public streets for access to or from off-road areas only and some age restrictions or other requirements may apply.
 Properly-registered and insured large ATVs may be driven on certain highways.
 See the OHV Commission for details.